Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

 In short, the owner of the premises, manager, and any possessor of the premises could be liable for your injuries.

-How Our Dallas Slip and Fall Lawyers Can Help: Our Dallas premises liability attorneys have access to extensive databases we utilize to identify the owner(s) and/or manager(s) of the premises.
-We use this information to quickly send out spoliation of evidence letters to potential parties directing them to preserve all evidence that could be helpful to your case.
+Our attorneys access to extensive databases utilized to identify the owner(s) and/or manager(s) of the premises.
+Our lawyers use this information to quickly send out spoliation of evidence letters to potential parties directing them to preserve all evidence that could be helpful to your slip and fall accident case.
 For example, many stores have surveillance cameras that might have captured your fall.
 It is of critical importance that you retain legal counsel quickly as this video footage is often recorded over after a specified period of time.

-Your Status on the Property: Invitee, Licensee, or Trespasser
+What Was Your Status on The Property: Invitee, Licensee, or Trespasser?

-Does it matter what you were doing at the premises at the time of your slip and fall injury?
+Does it matter what you were doing on the property at the time of your Dallas slip and fall?

 Absolutely.
 Your legal status on the property in question dictates the duties owed to you by the potential responsible parties.
 In addition, it also dictates whether comparative negligence could prevent you from recovering damages.

-Who is an Invitee in a Premises Liability Claim?
+Who is an invitee in a Dallas slip and fall claim?